Catnip-Govenment-Module/government-catnip/config_items.md

 - Documentation : Store draft document in Google Drive.
 When documents are complete and approved by PO then Documenting on GitHub Page.
 - Initiation : Have to inform other members when willing to change.
-- Assessment : Members helps to check for correction.
+- Assessment : Members help to check for corrections.
-- Analysis : Change have to be approve or denied when discuss in the team.
+- Analysis : Changes have to be approved or denied when discussed in the team.
-- Implementation : If the change approved, the process will be implemented by update timeline, deliverable and inform member to acknowledge the change.
+- Implementation : If the change approved, the process will be implemented by updating timeline, deliverable and informing members to acknowledge the change.
-- Closure : When initiator signs off the document for closure, the process is finalized and closed for future reference.
+- Closure : When the initiator signs off the document for closure, the process is finalized and closed for future reference.

 ## Gantt Chart